syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

                 #     maxPrice: -1
 ```

-The Syntho Support can help for deciding what the optimal cluster configuration should be.
+The Syntho Support Team can help for deciding what the optimal cluster configuration should be.
 Please request an initial cluster configuration based on the data requirements with them.

 In this case, we have set the node configuration for Azure instances.
 The head node uses 1 Standard_D4s_v3 instance with a pre-configured Ubuntu 18.04 image.
 This image has Docker pre-installed.